webcoder31/grunt-init-jquery-boilerplate/README.md

 └── README.md .......................... // README file of your plugin
 ```

-Then you have to run `npm install` to install all required dependencies.
-This wiil create a `node_modules` folder containing all required dependencies at the root of your project.
+Then you have to run `npm install` to install project dependencies.
+This wiil create a folder `node_modules` containing all required dependencies at the root of your project.

-Then, you're done!

 ### Coding, checking, building and testing your plugin